jonsimonsen/Ramsetti/README.md

 -Scoring algorithm doesn't award playing at higher speeds enough.
 -The background image had not been added to the repo.
 -Instructions can be clearer.

+# Currently prioritized issues
+-How to prevent gamearea from growing too much when increasing window width.
+-Clean up css file.